cloudbees/terraform-aws-cloudbees-ci-eks-addon/README.md

 ## Usage

+By default, it uses a minimum required configuration described in [values.yml](values.yml)

 If you would like to override any defaults with the chart, you can do so by passing the `helm_config` variable.

+## Motivation

+Ease adoption of CloudBees CI by:

+- Using [AWS Terraform EKS Addons](https://aws-ia.github.io/terraform-aws-eks-blueprints-addons/main/) as the single point of truth for the required EKS Addons.
+- Provide a series of blueprints to deploy [CloudBees CI in EKS](https://docs.cloudbees.com/docs/cloudbees-ci/latest/eks-install-guide/).

 ## Compatibility